Healthdirect Free Australian health advice you can count on.

 Living with childhood leukaemia

-Children with leukaemia can need treatment for up to 3 years.
-During this time, it's important they have the opportunity to live as normal a life as possible.
-Whenever feeling well enough, they should be encouraged to do their usual activities, like having playtime, and going to school or day care.
+It's important that children with leukaemia live as normal a life as possible.
+Whenever they feel well enough, they should be encouraged to do their usual activities.
+This includes going to school or day care.
+This can provide a sense of normalcy and hope for the future.

 Resources and support